marvinrusinek/devchallenges-interior-consultant/README.md

 - Live demo can be found here: https://marvinrusinek.github.io/devchallenges-interior-consultant
 - The webpage was relatively easy to develop using Angular framework; adding routing made it more challenging.
-- I learned how to create a collapsable navbar with Bootstrap.
+- I learned how to create a collapsable navbar with Bootstrap and how to deploy an app to GitHub Pages.

 ### Built With
 - Angular (https://www.angular.io/)